-“Industry 4.0, also called the Fourth Industrial Revolution, the Industrial Internet of Things (IIoT), and digital manufacturing – promotes machine data exchange, cloud connectedness, autonomous operation, Big Data analytics, and relied on a host of sensor and software technologies,” states Eric Brothers, Senior Editor from Aerospace Manufacturing and Design.
+“Industry 4.0…promotes machine data exchange, cloud connectedness, autonomous operation, Big Data analytics, and relies on a host of sensor and software technologies,” states Eric Brothers, Senior Editor from Aerospace Manufacturing and Design.

-“Based on the frequency of mentions, 91% of the top 100 manufacturing report concerns about information technology (IT) systems and infrastructure, 94% cite risks related to corporate strategies, 96% cite cybersecurity risks, and 87% note concerns about product innovation in implementing Industry 4.0,” Eric says.
+94% cite risks related to corporate strategies.
+96% cite cybersecurity risks.
+87% note concerns about product innovation in implementing this new technology.

 “Automation begins with an understanding of whether the intended machining process is stable enough for the change,” says Andre Ey, the President of Makino Die Mold & EDW Technologies, via the October 2017 issue of MoldMaking Technology.

 “Enlist an experienced application and engineering services provider to help determine the most appropriate machine tool and automation options.
 The services provider can help a shop to capitalize…and raise its competitiveness by overcoming process challenges and increasing the use of its equipment, shop floor, and labor.”